wp-plugins/dukapress/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.3.2 =
+Some bugs crushed.
+Aren't you glad we're takign care of you?
+Keep 'em bugs away, I say.

 = 1.3.1 =
 A quick bug fix release to fix a JQuery bug in 1.3.0